rmi-electricity/cheshire/README.rst

 doesn't look right so you can fix it.

-* `ruff <https://github.com/charliermarsh/ruff>`__ is an extremely fast Python linter, written in Rust that does that replaces a number of other tools including:
+* `ruff <https://github.com/charliermarsh/ruff>`__ is an extremely fast Python linter, written in Rust that replaces a number of other tools including:

   * `flake8 <https://github.com/PyCQA/flake8>`__ is an extensible Python linting
     framework, with a bunch of plugins.